aysannazarmohamady/ai-text-detective/README.md

 ## Contact

-For questions, suggestions, or collaboration opportunities, please open an issue on GitHub.
+For questions, suggestions, or collaboration opportunities, please open an issue on GitHub or contact me aysan.nazarmohamady@yahoo.com

 ---